 Contact Academic Affairs

 Life is a process of continuous development—learning in its broadest sense never ends.
-Developing facility in the competencies helps Champlain graduates continue to grow and develop after college by giving them the tools to take charge of their own learning, to identify what they need to learn and how to do it.
-This self-directed learning is combined with the ability to examine one's own assumptions and obligations to others, and to act accordingly with autonomy, integrity and intention.
+Developing these skills helps Champlain graduates continue to grow and develop after college by giving them the tools to take charge of their own learning, by identifying what they need to learn and how to do it.
+This self-directed learning is combined with the ability to examine one's own assumptions and obligations to others and to act accordingly with autonomy, integrity, and intention.

-We believe that each of these skills is best developed through consistent practice, application and instruction.
-As a result, each faculty member is expected to design courses with these competencies in mind and incorporate instructional and developmental activities in these areas wherever possible and consistent with the goals of the course and program.
+We believe that each of these skills is best developed through consistent practice, application, and instruction.
+As a result, each faculty member is expected to design courses with these competencies in mind, that incorporate instructional and developmental activities in these areas wherever possible and that are consistent with the goals of the course and program.